karlicoss/cachew/README.md

 See [docstring](src/cachew/__init__.py#L568) for up-to-date documentation on parameters and return types.
 You can also use [extensive unit tests](src/cachew/tests/test_cachew.py) as a reference.

-Some highlights:
+Some useful arguments of `@cachew` decorator:

 * `cache_path` can be a filename, or you can specify a callable that [returns a path](src/cachew/tests/test_cachew.py#L236) and depends on function's arguments.

   It's not required to specify the path (it will be created in `/tmp`) but recommended.

+* `hashf` is a function that determines whether your arguments have changed.

-* `hashf` by default just hashes all the arguments, you can also specify a custom callable.
+   By default it just uses string representation of the arguments, you can also specify a custom callable.

    For instance, it can be used to [discard cache](src/cachew/tests/test_cachew.py#L66) if the input file was modified.

-* `cls` is inferred from return type annotations by default, but can be specified if you don't control the code you want to cache.
+* `cls` is the type that would be serialized.
+It is inferred from return type annotations by default, but can be specified if you don't control the code you want to cache.